SEARCH

 My flower-mania extended to the mini greenhouse roof this year.

-Mini greenhouse with flower roof.
+Mini greenhouse rooftop flower garden.

 I used sturdy hanging shoe bags as planters.
 I normally wouldn’t splurge on annuals but we found several flats for $6 each so I could not refuse.